DedUndead/GyroCube-Prototype/hub/README.md

 # GyroCube: Hub Architecture

-The hub is not encapsulated into the case.<br>
+The hub is not encapsulated into a case.<br>
-It is an LPC1549 development board with WI-FI shield provided by Metropolia University of Applied Sciences.<br>
+It is an LPC1549 development board with a WI-FI shield provided by Metropolia University of Applied Sciences.<br>
 RF Module is connected directly to the pin headers of the board.

 Picture of a hub